 This 2nd Edition of this Reference Guide (Ver.
-2.0) reprints the Local Public Contracts Law (LPCL, N.J.S.A.
+2.1) reprints the Local Public Contracts Law (LPCL, N.J.S.A.
 40A:11), Local Public Contracting Rules (N.J.A.C.
 5:34), and includes various supplemental regulations and guidance material.
-The statutory, regulatory, and guidance content is current as of October of 2022.
+The statutory, regulatory, and guidance content is current as of April, 2024.
 It is intended for contracting units and their procurement professionals and advisors that fall under the LPCL.

-It is the goal of the Division of Local Government Services (DLGS) and the Rutgers Center for Government Services to provide periodic updates.
-When available, updates and supplemental downloadable resources will be posted in an online_Box folder and on the DLGS website.
-Notice of updates will be disseminated to the local government procurement community through the Division of Local Government Services GovConnect email service and through professional associations.
+It is the goal of the Division of Local Government Services (DLGS) and the Rutgers Center for Government Services (CGS) to provide periodic updates.
+When available, updates and supplemental downloadable resources are posted in an online_Box folder and on the DLGS website.
+Notice of updates will be disseminated to the local government procurement community through a CGS mailing list, the DLGS GovConnect email service, and through professional associations.